RSSchermer/web_glitz.rs/examples/0_triangle/README.md

 $ npm run serve
 ```

-and then visiting http://localhost:8080 in a browser should run the example!
+Then visit http://localhost:8080 in a browser to see the result.